Melbourne & Sydney, Australia.

-The mom takes an interest in me and starts asking me where I’m from.
-As we’re talking I tell them how I’m a firefighter from Texas and that right now my buddies are back home at the station and I’m sending them pics of how incredible a time I’m having.
+Mom starts a conversation with me, asking me where I’m from.
+I tell her I’m a firefighter from Texas, solo traveling, and that I’m actually sending pics right now to my buddies back at the station showing them what an incredible time I’m having.

 This is where the dad comes up with the best idea in the history of ideas.

-“Hey girls,” he says, “how about each of you sit beside him and get nice and close and we’ll take some pics that he can send back to his buddies at the station.”
+“Hey girls,” he says, “how about each of you sit beside him and get nice and close and we’ll take some pics so he can send back to his crew at the fire house!”

 I’ve been spending my whole life on the wrong side of the earth.

-There has got to be some Australian soap star that bears a resemblance to me cuz years later when I ventured to New Zealand the same thing happened again.
+There has got to be some Australian soap star who looks like me because years later when I ventured to nearby New Zealand the same thing happened again.

 Note to self: MOVE TO AUSTRALIA!

-Australia, I can’t wait to see you again…
+This was a great solo travel.
+Australia, I can’t wait to see you again!